Jolson Sings Again: Reception

+Critical response

-In a contemporary review for The New York Times, critic Thomas M. Pryor called Jolson Sings Again "an occasion which warrants some lusty cheering" and wrote:As the second chapter in an affectionately pointed tribute to a fabulous entertainer, the new picture ... is an entity in itself and is at least twice as good as "The Jolson Story."
-Sidney Buchman, who wrote and produced "Jolson Sings Again" for Columbia, has shrewdly bridged the gap between this Technicolored picture and its predecessor so that a knowledge of the 1946 production is not necessary for complete understanding and enjoyment.
+In a contemporary review for The New York Times, critic Thomas M. Pryor called Jolson Sings Again "an occasion which warrants some lusty cheering" and wrote:As the second chapter in an affectionately pointed tribute to a fabulous entertainer, the new picture ... is an entity in itself and is at least twice as good as The Jolson Story.
+Sidney Buchman, who wrote and produced Jolson Sings Again for Columbia, has shrewdly bridged the gap between this Technicolored picture and its predecessor so that a knowledge of the 1946 production is not necessary for complete understanding and enjoyment.
 But Mr. Buchman has done even more.
 He has measured the character of Al Jolson, and by mixing in a little vinegar with the sugar has come up with a reasonably accurate biographical sketch rounding out the second quarter century in the career of a great performer.
-There is heart, humor, tragedy and a warm sprinkling of sentiment in Mr. Buchman's story. ...
-In the final analysis, "Jolson Sings Again" is as much Al Jolson's picture as if he actually were seen in it, for without his voice on the sound track all the other remarkable efforts would have been in vain.
-There is only one voice like Jolson's and it is good to be hearing it again.Reviewer Mae Tinée of the Chicago Tribune wrote:It isn't often that a musical makes this critic want to dash to her typewriter to sing its praises, but if this film doesn't hit a new high for popularity I'm very much mistaken.
-As one of the minority who found a few flaws in its predecessor, The Jolson Story,' I am happy to say there is not a thing wrong with the second chapter of the famous entertainer's biography.
+There is heart, humor, tragedy, and a warm sprinkling of sentiment in Mr. Buchman's story. ...
+In the final analysis, Jolson Sings Again is as much Al Jolson's picture as if he actually were seen in it, for without his voice on the soundtrack all the other remarkable efforts would have been in vain.
+There is only one voice like Jolson's and it is good to be hearing it again.

+Anonymous reviewer "Mae Tinée" of the Chicago Tribune wrote:It isn't often that a musical makes this critic want to dash to her typewriter to sing its praises, but if this film doesn't hit a new high for popularity I'm very much mistaken.
+As one of the minority who found a few flaws in its predecessor The Jolson Story, I am happy to say there is not a thing wrong with the second chapter of the famous entertainer's biography.
 The thousands who found the 1946 production highly satisfactory are sure to be even more pleased with this one. ...
 Here's a well rounded motion picture which contains all the best ingredients for entertaining people of all ages and tastes, astutely blended and skilfully presented.
-The audience broke into unaccustomed and enthusiastic applause as the film ended, and It's my guess that you'll do the same when you see it.Kate Cameron of the New York Daily News wrote: "The second film is not as sentimental, nor as heart-warming in its domestic scenes, as its predecessor.
-It is, however, well made and more interesting from a technical standpoint than the first, as it takes the audience into the Columbia studio in Hollywood to show just how 'The Jolson Story' was created."
+The audience broke into unaccustomed and enthusiastic applause as the film ended, and it's my guess that you'll do the same when you see it.

+Kate Cameron of the New York Daily News wrote: "The second film is not as sentimental, nor as heart-warming in its domestic scenes, as its predecessor.
+It is, however, well made and more interesting from a technical standpoint than the first, as it takes the audience into the Columbia studio in Hollywood to show just how The Jolson Story was created."

 Abel Green of Variety labeled Jolson Sings Again "a smasheroo of unqualified proportions" and wrote: "It is only natural that the durability of Jolson, as the all-time No. 1 performing personality in contemporaneous show business, would be matched by an equally rich real-life story.
-'Jolson Sings Again' proves that."
+Jolson Sings Again proves that."